-Existing in LPS 15 Model Provisions (LPS Regulations) 'Warehouse / storage' land use definition Warehouse: means premises used to store or display goods and includes premises on the same land used for: Warehouse/storage: means premises including indoor or outdoor facilities used for: a) The work of administration or accounting; a) The storage of goods, equipment, plant or materials; or b) The selling of goods by wholesale; or b) The display or the sale by wholesale of goods. c) The provision of amenities for employees, incidental to any of those warehouse operations.
-'Mixed Use' Zone objective The Mixed Use Zone is intended to allow for the development of a mix of varied but compatible land uses such as housing, offices, showrooms, amusement centres, eating establishments and appropriate industrial activities which do not generate nuisances detrimental to the amenity of the district or to the health, To provide for a wide variety of active uses on street level which are compatible with residential and other non-active uses on upper levels.
-To allow for the development of a mix of varied but compatible land uses such as housing, offices, showrooms, amusement centres, eating establishments and appropriate industrial activities which do not
+Existing in LPS 15 Model Provisions (LPS Regulations) 'Warehouse / storage' land use definition Warehouse: means premises used to store or display goods and includes premises on the same land used for: a) The work of administration or accounting; Warehouse/storage: means premises including indoor or outdoor facilities used for: a) The storage of goods, equipment, plant or materials; or b) The selling of goods by wholesale; orc) The provision of amenities for employees, incidental to any of those warehouse operations. b) The display or the sale by wholesale of goods.

+Existing in LPS 15 Model Provisions (LPS Regulations) 'Mixed Use' Zone objective The Mixed Use Zone is intended to allow for the development of a mix of varied but compatible land uses such as housing, offices, showrooms, amusement centres, eating establishments and appropriate industrial activities which do not generate nuisances detrimental to the amenity of the district or to the health, welfare and safety of its residents.
+Buildings should be of a high standard of architectural design set in pleasant garden surrounds with limited vehicular access from properties to primary roads.
+To provide for a wide variety of active uses on street level which are compatible with residential and other non-active uses on upper levels.
+To allow for the development of a mix of varied but compatible land uses such as housing, offices, showrooms, amusement centres, eating establishments and appropriate industrial activities which do not generate nuisances detrimental to the amenity of the district or to the health, welfare and safety of its residents.